- December 02, 2022 is the priority deadline for financial aid best consideration.

 - Official original transcripts from all colleges or universities—and English translations for those in other languages—previously attended submitted through the application

-- GRE general test scores using the institution code 5814 and leaving at least 2-4 weeks for receipt
+- * Optional* GRE general test scores using the institution code 5814 and leaving at least 2-4 weeks for receipt

 Regardless of your citizenship status, students whose native language is not English and who do not hold a degree from an institution in the U.S. or another English-speaking country are also required to submit proof of English proficiency via TOEFL or IELTS scores.